 The images above and below show the size of the Panasonic Lumix DMC-GM1 compared to my iPhone 5 and my Nikon D5100.

 Using the little buttons and touchscreen controls while holding the camera is frustrating.
 I'm not a large man.
 I have small hands.
 Yet, I could barely use this camera.
-If it weren't for the $750 price tag I might think that Panasonic designed this camera for children.
+If it weren't for the $750 price tag, I might think that Panasonic designed this camera for children.
 Wealthy children.

-The 12-35mm Lumix lens was equally disappointing.
-It has no manual focus ring.
-I had no way to test the quality of the focus peaking feature.
-This is my fault.
-Lensrentals.com offers other µ4/3 lenses that do have a focus ring.
-But I suspect using manual focus while holding this tiny camera would be frustrating.
+The Lumix G Vario 12-32mmF3.5-5.6 is wonderfully compact and lightweight.
+However, it lacks a manual focus ring.
+I wanted to test the highly touted focus peaking feature, but without a focus ring, this is impossible.
+Lensrentals.com offers other µ4/3 lenses, for example, the Lumix G X Vario 12-35mmF2.8 II ASPH mentioned above, that do have a focus ring.
+I could have rented that instead bit it was more costly to rent.
+I suspect that using manual focus while holding this tiny camera would be frustrating.
 Did I already mention, I think the camera is too small?

-I had the whole weekend with the GM1 but my first feelings never went away.
+I had the whole weekend with the GM1, but my first impressions never went away.
 This camera is TOO small.
 I'm not sure why Panasonic made this.
-It feels too much like a point-n-shoot.
-On the upside though, the GM1 does capture high-quality images.
-The ones shown here were taken last Sunday while my son and I picked up our produce from the Honey Brook Farm CSA in Pennington.
+This ILC feels too much like a point-n-shoot and not at all like a compact systems camera (CSC).